 logfile: the log file path

-We need to set access rights to the system user for the conf file.
+We need to set access rights to the system used for the conf file.

 sudo chown odoo: /etc/odoo.conf